The following laboratories are currently accepting students (undergraduates and graduate students):

 Faculty Information: Benjamin Harrison, Ph.D., assistant professor of biomedical sciences, COM

-Faculty Information: Karen Houseknecht, Ph.D., is a professor in COM.
+Faculty Information: Karen Houseknecht, Ph.D., professor in COM, and the associate provost for Research and Scholarship.

 She has expertise in the pharmacology of G-protein coupled receptors and phosphdiesterases.
 She is interested in novel drug discovery for the treatment of diseases associated with metabolic syndrome, psychosis, and diseases of neglect.

-Faculty Information: Tamara King, Ph.D., is an associate professor of biomedical sciences in COM.
+Faculty Information: Tamara King, Ph.D., associate professor of biomedical sciences in COM.

 Faculty Information: Meghan May, Ph.D., associate professor in the biomedical science department, COM